 The loud chaos surrounding our favorite patriotic celebration can lead nervous pets to escape, break leads and run away to find shelter.
 The Fourth of July holiday is notorious for being the top time of year for lost and runaway pets.

-Because of this, many veterinarians suggest keeping your dog inside at all times during the holiday, and not just at night when the fireworks are the loudest.
-It will most likely be the safest and most comfortable place for them.
+Because of this, many veterinarians suggest keeping your dog inside at all times (minus potty breaks, of course) during the holiday.
+Not just at night when the fireworks are the loudest.
+If your cat is allowed outdoors, it would be good to bring them in as well.
+The indoors will most likely be the safest and most comfortable place for your pets.

-Even if they’re inside, and chipped, all pets should have secure collars and ID tags.
+Even if they’re inside and chipped, all pets should have secure collars and ID tags.
+As the saying goes, it is better to be safe than sorry.

 The biggest highlight of the Fourth of July holiday is a visual treat for you, but not for your dog or cat.
 Even if you haven’t noticed a noise phobia in your pet pal, extreme sensitivity to sound can develop with age.

-Even if your dog hasn’t been traditionally frightened of fireworks, staying home is probably the best option for your pet.
-And you can help them stay calm by making sure their environment is just right.
+Even if your dog hasn’t been traditionally frightened of fireworks, staying home is probably the best option for your pet, and you can help them stay calm by making sure their environment is just right.
+If you are still thinking, “My dog is scared of fireworks, how can I help?”
+Check out some of our recommended items that can help alleviate your pet’s anxiety this firecracker season.

-To help your pooch or kitty stay comfy, keep them in a cool, familiar escape-proof room, or in their crate.
+To help your puppy or kitty stay comfy, keep them in a cool, familiar escape-proof room or their crate.

 Consider offering a special pet-friendly treat or new toy that can help distract your pet from the loud booms.